aquasecurity/trivy/README.md

 In addition, `Trivy` analyzes the middle layer as well and find out which version of the library was used for static linking.

-`Clair` can not handle the following cases because it analyzes the image after applying the all layers.
+`Clair` can not handle the following cases because it analyzes the image after applying all layers.

 ```
 RUN apk add --no-cache sqlite-dev \